Cadene/pretrained-models.pytorch/README.md

 - `[0.5, 0.5, 0.5]` for inception* networks,
 - `[0.229, 0.224, 0.225]` for resnet* networks.

 #### `model.features`

-Attribut of type `nn.Module` which is used to extract the features from the image.
+Method which is used to extract the features from the image.

 Example when the model is loaded using `fbresnet152`: